Now-this-is-crazy/SkinGrabber/README.md

 # Skin Grabber
-Grabs the skin of the nearby player, to use run `/grabskin`
+Grabs the skin of the nearest player, to use run `/grabskin`

 ## How to use
 Run `/grabskin` to grab the skin of the nearest player, the player must be within a radius of 5 blocks.